Authorization Basics

 }

-3. Cloudentity generates an access token/ID token or both and provides them to the client.
+3. The authorization server generates the requested tokens (access/refresh/ID) and provides them to the client.

 Response Example